 The necessity of knowledge for action is not only true of humanitarian and charitable intervention; it also applies to policymaking at large.
 Studying African politics with a view to improving policy toward Africa should be well worth the effort.
 The gap that exists between the relative wealth of our knowledge on how contemporary African states and societies function and the assumptions underlying international policies and foreign aid toward the region is large indeed.
-Over and over again, one is confronted with analyses of African politics that rely on disembedded assumptions.
+While the examples from Trump may be seen as extreme, over and over again one is confronted with analyses of African politics that rely on disembedded assumptions.
 It seems that to end corruption, for example, one need merely elect a new ruler of personal integrity or appoint a corruption czar (Wrong 2010).
-The very understanding of African corruption as the consequence of the greed of elites or as a way for impoverished civil servants to deal with their predicament fails to grasp its centrality in African political systems.
+The very understanding of African corruption as the consequence of the greed of elites or as a way for impoverished civil servants to deal with their predicament fails to grasp the "political work" corruption does and its centrality in African political systems (Pierce 2016:21).
 Similarly, rebuilding states in the wake of conflicts is often seen as only requiring large financial commitments from donors, new constitutions inspired from Western models, and committed leadership.
-That the international reconstruction partners were also those who colonized and thus created those failed states in the first place, that previous Western-inspired constitutions met with little success, and that the former belligerents often in large part also make up the postconflict leadership represent obstacles not easily overcome and usually glossed over in policy design (Englebert and Tull 2008).
+That the international reconstruction partners were also those who colonized and thus created those failed states in the first place, that previous Western-inspired constitutions met with little success, that the centralized state is a source of insecurity for much of the populace, and that the former belligerents are often incorporated into the postconflict leadership represent obstacles not easily overcome and usually glossed over in policy design.
 In fact, one can argue that a large number of Western and international policies in Africa have failed for a lack of proper understanding of the mechanisms of African politics and the rationales of their politicians (Tull 2011).
 People in the policy world can thus expect a significant payoff from a better understanding of African politics.